 Taxis are of course available at Frankfurt-Hahn Airport but relatively expensive.
 Private airport shuttle services are fairly rare in Germany.
 For small groups, families with small children, and travelers with bulky luggage (not a good idea on low-cost airlines!) these shuttles may be of value, especially when traveling to destinations not readily served by public transportation from Frankfurt-Hahn Airport.

-Klook and Suntransfers give online quotations for private airport transfers without first requiring personal details or flight numbers.
+Suntransfers give online quotations for private airport transfers without first requiring personal details or flight numbers.
 However, most travelers will find buses the most useful and by far the cheapest way to get to the airport.